Phase transition in a long-memory log-Gaussian Cox process: Asset and default correlations

 where $(y_1,\cdots,y_T)^T\sim \mbox{N}_{T}(0,\Sigma)$.

-In this paper, we consider two cases of temporal correlation: exponential decay, $d_{i}=\theta ^i,0\le \theta\le 1$, and power decay, $d_{i}=1/(i+1)^{-\gamma},\gamma\ge 0$.
-The exponential decay corresponds to short memory and the power decay corresponds to intermediate and long memories \cite{Long}.
-In the case of the exponential decay, we can write
+In this study, we consider two cases of temporal correlation: exponential decay, $d_{i}=\theta ^i,0\le \theta\le 1$, and power decay, $d_{i}=1/(i+1)^{\gamma},\gamma\ge 0$.
+The exponential decay corresponds to short memory, and the power decay corresponds to intermediate and long memories \cite{Long}.
+In the case of exponential decay, we can write